critterandguitari/Organelle_Manual/manual.md

 -   `Shutdown` safely prepares Organelle to be powered off.
 The display will notify you when it is safe to unplug the power supply from the unit.
 (Once the unit has been shut down, you must remove and reconnect power to start using it again.)
 -   `MIDI Channel` sets the default channel for outgoing MIDI messages and the expected channel for incoming MIDI messages.
 (After selecting this option and pressing down the Selector encoder, another screen allows the setting of the `MIDI Channel` with the Selector.
 Pressing the Selector again returns to the system menu.)
 -   `Save` stores the current parameter settings with the open patch, essentially printing the values that have been set with the knobs.
 Whenever this patch is reloaded, all of your previous parameters will be recalled regardless of the current knob positions.
 Once a knob is moved, however, its physical position will regain control.
 -   `Save New` duplicates the current patch and all of its associated files into a new patch folder and then loads that patch.
 The new patch also stores the parameter values of the knobs, just as the `Save` function does.
+When recording sound to a sampler/recorder patch, `Save New` will save the new sound(s) to the new patch and preserve the default sound(s) in the original patch.
 The new patch takes the name of the original patch and adds an incremented number.
 So triggering `Save New` while a patch named `Basic Poly` is loaded would create (and load) `Basic Poly 2`.
 And selecting `Save New` again with either `Basic Poly` or `Basic Poly 2` loaded would spawn `Basic Poly 3`.
 -   *Custom scripts* can also appear at the end of this menu.

 #### Patch Information Screen